Gaye Bykers on Acid: History

 In 1990 they released Pernicious Nonsense, their last studio album, recorded with Jon Langford at the Stone Room Studios and at Alaska St. Studios with house engineer Chelo Zambelli.
 After difficult tours in the US and UK the band broke up, the final blow being when the label Rough Trade, who distributed their Naked Brain recordings, went bankrupt owing them and many other bands considerable amounts of cash.

 Two compilation albums were subsequently released on the Receiver record label, From the Tomb of the Near Legendary… (1992) and Gaye Bykers on Acid (1993).
 A further bootleg compilation of Virgin records studio demo's was sold by their ex-manager (Tracy Lamott) to Cherry Red Records – Everything's Groovy (2001).

 Tony and Kev collaborated in 1993 to form 'Steroid', releasing a CD album entitled "Jism Harvester" on Clay Records, a crazy industrial mish mash of samples and guitar riffs.
 25 years later they followed it up with "Scrotox Ulcer" in May 2018 and "Baptising The Alien" in September 2018.

 The groups Total Anthology on DVD is available from Robber Byker at their official site and via their MySpace page.

 The group often included samples from other artists or films in their music, usually from cult films such as Repo Man, Taxi Driver or Dune.

 On 22 February 2016, it was announced that Gaye Bykers on Acid would be reforming for a final performance at Indie Daze in October 2016.
 This was later expanded into a nine date tour.

+In August 2023 the band played more high-profile festival dates including Beautiful Days and Rebellion with their new guitarist Will Crewdson (going under the name Billy Boy Byker).